JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/index.md

 ## Crowdin

-Once your files have been committed and your PR merged to main a Crowdin GitHub Action will run to upload any changes to `locales/en`.
-It will also propose a PR with newly minted translations automatically.
-New translation requests should be sent to the Jesus Film Project Translation Manager so that these strings can be localized.
+After your files have been committed and your pull request (PR) has been merged into production, our Crowdin GitHub integration will initiate.
+This process involves uploading any changes to the `locales/en` directory.

+### DeepL

+We have incorporated DeepL, an AI-powered machine translation engine, into our workflow.
+When Crowdin receives new texts for translation, DeepL automatically translates them.
+Upon detecting these new translations, Crowdin will automatically synchronize with GitHub and generate a new PR containing the translated texts.

+Developers are required to assign themselves to the PR created by Crowdin if it is relevant to their work.
+Additionally, developers should update the PR labels and seek a review from another team member as part of their responsibilities.
+Once the PR has been approved and reviewed successfully, developers are responsible for merging the changes into the production branch promptly.